Midlothian campaign: Rosebery's campaign management

-Rosebery, who was one of the richest landowners and married to Hannah de Rothschild, promised Gladstone that he would pay up for all arising costs.
-This was a crucial promise, as in these days a candidate in a contested constituency had to expect costs of around £3,000 (around £300,000 as of May 2025) and members of parliament got no payment at all.
+Rosebery, a wealthy landowner and married to Hannah de Rothschild, promised Gladstone that he would pay for all costs arising.
+This was a crucial promise, as a candidate in a contested constituency could expect costs approaching £3,000 (a staggering sum, roughly equivalent to £300,000 in May 2025) and members of parliament received no salary or reimbursements at all.
 Gladstone subsequently opted for Midlothian while Leeds fell to his son, Herbert.
-In February 1879, Gladstone's candidacy was publicly announced.
+In February 1879, Gladstone's candidacy was publicly announced -- as it turned out, more than a year in advance of a general election.

 Rosebery became Gladstone's campaign manager.
 Rosebery was on friendly terms with Disraeli, who had hoped to bring him into joining the Conservative party, but Rosebery's strong Whig family tradition made this all but impossible.
-Rosebery was an undistinguished member of the House of Lords since 1868.
+Rosebery had been an undistinguished member of the House of Lords since 1868, when he was elevated to his title at age 21 upon the death of his grandfather, the 4th Earl.
 Once describing the British Upper House as a gilded cage, his activities there had been only lukewarm.
 This was partly due to the fact that the Liberals were only a minority parliamentary group in the House of Lords.

-Rosebery was fascinated by American electioneering campaigns since he had witnessed a Democratic National Convention in 1873 before the Presidential election and described it as a great political lesson.
-Influenced by these lessons, he out to organise Gladstone's campaign.
-Traditional Victorian electioneering was usually based on a couple of addresses in the constituency itself and a few visits to the country houses of local magnates, to win their support.
-Instead Rosebery envisaged mass gatherings and a spectacle to reach far beyond Midlothian, always concentrating on the national mood.
+Rosebery was fascinated by American electioneering campaigns since he had witnessed a Democratic National Convention in 1872 before the Presidential election and described it as a great political lesson.
+Influenced by these lessons, he set out to organize Gladstone's campaign accordingly.
+Traditional Victorian electioneering had usually been based around a couple of public addresses in the constituency itself and a few visits to the country houses of local magnates, to win their support.
+Instead Rosebery envisaged mass gatherings and a media spectacle to reach far beyond Midlothian, always concentrating on the national mood.